urifa/solidity-notes/README.md

 ## Ethereum Virtual Machine (EVM)

-The Ethereum Virtual Machine or EVP is the runtime environment for smart contracts in Ethereum.
+The Ethereum Virtual Machine or EVM is the runtime environment for smart contracts in Ethereum.
 It is completely isolated, which means that code running inside the EVM has no access to network, filesystems or other processes.

+EVM is an standard for how to deploy smart contracts in Ethereum' like blockchains.
+Some examples of EVM compatible blockchains are Avalanche, Fantom and Polygon.
+This means that you can write your solidity code and deploy it to these blockchains.

-There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts**, which are controlled by the code stored together wit the account.
+There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts**, which are controlled by the code stored together with the account.

 The address of an external account is determined from the public key while the address of a contract is determined at the time the contract is created and deployed (it is derived from the contract creator address and the number of transactions sent from that address).